ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19003/datasheet.md

 * Supports lithium battery charging
 * Supports solar charging
 * Fulfills Industrial level design
-* Compact size: 30 x 35 mm
+* Compact size: 30 x 35&nbsp;mm

 ## Specifications

 **RAK19003** is a **WisBlock Base** board that connects **WisBlock Core** and **WisBlock Modules**.
 It provides the power supply and interconnection to the modules attached to it.
 It has one slot reserved for the WisBlock Core module and two Slot C-D for WisBlock Modules.
 The WisBlock Core is attached on the top side, and the WisBlock Modules are attached to the bottom side of the RAK19003 WisBlock Base board.
-Slot D holds modules up to 23 mm in size, while Slot C supports 10 mm WisBlock Modules.
-Also, there are two **2.54 mm pitch headers** for extension interface with **BOOT**, **I2C**, and **UART** pins.
+Slot D holds modules up to 23&nbsp;mm in size, while Slot C supports 10&nbsp;mm WisBlock Modules.
+Also, there are two **2.54&nbsp;mm pitch headers** for extension interface with **BOOT**, **I2C**, and **UART** pins.

 For convenience, there is a Type-C USB connector that is connected directly to WisBlock Core MCU’s USB port (if supported) or to a USB-UART converter depending on the WisBlock Core.
 It can be used for uploading firmware or serial communication.
 The USB-C connector is also used as a battery charging port.